Skip to main content

 How do I qualify?

 The U.S. Department of Education uses a standard formula to evaluate the financial information you provide when you apply.
 You apply with the Free Application for Federal Student Aid (FAFSA).
-The formula produces an Expected Family Contribution (EFC) number that is based on your family's financial situation.
-Your Student Aid Report contains this number.
-Your EFC will determine if you're eligible for a Pell Grant and how much you can receive.
+The formula produces a Student Aid Index (SAI).
+This number is used by financial aid professionals when creating an aid offer.
+Your FAFSA Submission Summary contains your SAI.
+Your SAI will determine if you're eligible for a Pell Grant and how much you can receive.

 How much money can I get?